-I have experienced it many times; in five countries, on three continents, blending multiple languages, cultures, and generations.
+I have experienced it many times in five countries, on three continents, blending multiple languages, cultures, and generations.
 I have felt the power and potential while working with indigenous peoples, schools, neighborhoods, communities, and families.
 I have shared in their celebrations and contributed my tears and shivers of gratitude and excitement.
-A Growing Dome build is an awesome example of the power of possibilities and a profound expression of hope for humankind’s future.
+A Growing Dome build is an excellent example of the power of possibilities and a profound expression of hope for humankind’s future.

-In many ways similar to a traditional barn raising or a Habitat for Humanity house project, a Growing Dome build brings people together on deeper levels of sharing and contribution, building a sense of shared pride and accomplishment while creating something of substantial and lasting value for the community.
+In many ways, similar to a traditional barn raising or a Habitat for Humanity house project, a Growing Dome build brings people together on deeper levels of sharing and contribution, building a sense of shared pride and accomplishment while creating something of substantial and lasting value for the community.
 My two most recent build experiences were dramatically different on the surface and yet oh so similar in all the ways that matter.

-My next Growing Dome supervising experience was the dramatic culmination of a three year process to construct a giant Growing Dome for a Colorado science and technology focused charter school, Flagstaff Academy.
-This experience was enriched and enlivened by the engaged participation of students, former students, teachers, moms, dads, parents of future students, and the visionary principle with his infant son observing the show from the safety of a back pack.
-Everyone participated, kids as young as 7 and moms that perhaps had never engaged in construction took an active and contributing role alongside skilled builders to construct an impressive and beautiful greenhouse for the school.
-This remarkable 33′ Growing Dome will become a living laboratory and classroom, demonstrating on so many levels, the potential to realize the next human imperative and develop a sustainable model for graceful and abundant living on into our collective future.
+My next Growing Dome supervising experience was the dramatic culmination of a three-year process to construct a giant Growing Dome for a Colorado science and technology-focused charter school, Flagstaff Academy.
+This experience was enriched and enlivened by the engaged participation of students, former students, teachers, moms, dads, parents of future students, and the visionary principal with his infant son observing the show from the safety of a backpack.
+Everyone participated; kids as young as 7 and moms that perhaps had never engaged in construction took an active and contributing role alongside skilled builders to construct an impressive and beautiful greenhouse for the school.
+This remarkable 33′ Growing Dome will become a living laboratory and classroom, demonstrating, on so many levels, the potential to realize the next human imperative and develop a sustainable model for graceful and abundant living in our collective future.
 “Yes we can”, is the powerful statement made by the Flagstaff community through their awesome Growing Dome.
-And as I said before, “this is just the beginning of a remarkable journey toward a future that is abundant and beautiful.”
+And as I said before, “This is just the beginning of a remarkable journey toward a future that is abundant and beautiful.”

 On day two of the Flagstaff build, a group of leaders from The Denver Green School came to observe and discuss the Growing Dome experience and lifestyle with those of us already engaged in the experience.
 They departed inspired, energized and with a sense of urgency to create a similar Growing Dome opportunity for their school community.
 The pace of fundraising has been accelerated with the goal of a fall build established.
 And so the Growing Dome’s global movement continues to expand… and not a generation too soon.

-Sharing the vision of a future that is just, equitable and sustainable.
+Sharing the vision of a future that is just, equitable, and sustainable.

-Author: Allan Werthan, founder, Global Children’s Gardens
+Author: Allan Werthan, founder of Global Children’s Gardens

 Visit the Flagstaff Academy Greenhouse Classroom and their Facebook page.